 When do new classes begin at Westernaires?

 New members are admitted once yearly (in August), so we suggest that anyone interested in submitting an application do so well in advance, as space is limited.
-We are accepting applications for our August 2019 Tenderfoot class.
 Our kickoff meeting (which we call "Tenderfoot Induction") is usually held on the 4th Friday evening of August.
-For 2019, that date is August 23rd, at 7:30PM, at the Jefferson County Auditorium Expo Hall.
+For 2019, that meeting date is August 23rd, at 7:30PM, at the Jefferson County Auditorium Expo Hall.

 What ages are allowed to join Westernaires?